plewczynski/looper/README.md

 tests/test_anal_loops

 for an example.
-The program calls _Chreval_.
+The program calls objects in _Chreval_.
 You should make sure that the files listed in the bed file also exist in your directory.

 * make_heatmap.py